Bell of Batoche: Reappearance

 On June 20, 2013, it was announced that the bell would be given to the bishop of the diocese of Prince Albert, Saskatchewan, on July 20, 2013.
 Photos of the bell were also released, including one of its crack being repaired.
 The bell was publicly displayed on July 20, during the Back to Batoche Days festival.
 Billyjo Delaronde, one of the Métis men who took the bell from Millbrook in 1991, was present during the unveiling and described his involvement.
 The bell is now held by the Union nationale métisse Saint-Joseph du Manitoba, a Métis organization founded in 1887.
-The bell was not reinstalled in the Batoche church steeple, but is displayed at Le Musée de Saint-Boniface Museum in Winnipeg.
+The bell was not reinstalled in the Batoche church steeple, but is displayed at in Winnipeg.

 Questioned authenticity

 An Ontario playwright raised doubts that the bell kept in Millbrook ever was the bell from Batoche.
 Robert Winslow, whose ancestor was the captain of the Millbrook soldiers, claims to have evidence that the bell had actually been taken from a church in Frog Lake following the Frog Lake Massacre.

-Evidence that appears to corroborate the bell's Frog Lake origin was discovered by the CBC in 2014.
+Evidence that appears to corroborate the bell's Frog Lake origin was discovered by the Canadian Broadcasting Corporation in 2014.
 The Frog Lake bell was misidentified as being from Batoche in a centennial yearbook published by a local historical society in 1967.
 A series of handwritten certificates and notes indicate that the original Batoche bell was donated in 1937 to another Catholic mission in St. Laurent de Grandin, about 12 km from Batoche.
 That church burned down in 1990, destroying the bell except its clapper and a few pieces of copper.
 The church was rebuilt, and the bell's fragments are kept in the new church's shrine in a locked glass case.

 The director of Le Musée de Saint-Boniface Museum was convinced that the bell in their possession is from Frog Lake.
 He believes its fate is something that will have to be determined by the Frog Lake area's Roman Catholic diocese.